swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 trailing { 0 }
 ```

-#### Type sequence matching
+#### Type list matching

-In all other cases, we're matching two type sequences.
-If either type sequence contains two or more pack expansion types, the match remains _unsolved_, and the type checker attempts to derive substitutions by matching other types before giving up.
+In all other cases, we're matching two comma-separated lists of types.
+If either list contains two or more pack expansion types, the match remains _unsolved_, and the type checker attempts to derive substitutions by matching other types before giving up.
 (This allows a call to `concat()` as defined above to succeed, for example; the match between the contextual return type and `(repeat each T, repeat each U)` remains unsolved, but we are able to derive the substitutions for `T` and `U` from the call argument expressions.)

 Otherwise, we match the common prefix and suffix as long as no pack expansion types appear on either side.
 After this has been done, there are three possibilities: